 - Create a response plan and a rapid response team, meaning a designated group of people whose job is to minimize the impact of an assault.
 When you plan, put in place procedures for your customer support and communication teams, not just for your IT professionals.

-This first step in preparing your organization to deal with a DDoS incident is to assess your risk.
+This first step in selecting a DDoS mitigation solution is to assess your risk.
 Important basic questions include:

 - Which infrastructure assets need protection?

 - What are the soft spots, or single points of failure?

 - What is required to take them down?

 - How and when will you know you’re targeted?
 Will it be too late?

 - What are the impacts (financial and otherwise) of an extended outage?

 Armed with this information, it’s then time to prioritize your concerns, examining various DDoS mitigation options within the framework of your security budget.

 If you’re running a commercial website or online applications (e.g., SaaS applications, online banking, e-commerce), you’re probably going to want 24×7, always-on protection.
 A large law firm, on the other hand, may be more interested in protecting its infrastructure—including email servers, FTP servers, and back office platforms—than its website.
 This type of business may opt for an ”on demand“ solution.